Adam's Original Sin

 Hello Present Truth Magazine,

 Could you please explain why Adam and Eve's sin was so serious as to cause God to issue a death decree upon all of humanity?
-George M.

-In the Garden of Eden only God as the Creator, Lawgiver, Judge, and King had the exclusive divine prerogative to "know" or "discern" between good and evil, right and wrong, sin and righteousness.
+In the Garden of Eden only God as the Creator, Lawgiver, Judge, and King had the exclusive divine prerogative to "know" or "discern" or determine good and evil, right and wrong, sin and righteousness.
 Adam and Eve knew about good and evil because God had told them not to eat of the Tree of Knowledge.
 But they, as created subjects of the King, were not free to determine what was right or wrong, good or evil.
 In taking this determination upon themselves they were setting themselves up in the place of God as the divine Lawgiver and Judge.
 The creature was usurping prerogatives which belonged only to the Creator.

 After taking of the forbidden fruit, God said that now "man has become like God" in that man had taken upon himself the role of a judge of what is good or evil.
 This simple act of disobedience was in essence an act of high treason and rebellion against the office of the King, Lawgiver and Judge.
 Man had set himself up as judge in the place of the divine Judge/Lawgiver.
 Thus God the Judge decrees that Man can no longer be allowed to live forever as a "god" thinking that he can be the determiner of good and evil, right and wrong.
 The rebellious human family now had rejected the Lord as the supreme Judge and had determined to do what was right in its own eyes.
 Man had allied himself with God's supreme Enemy and had taken upon himself the role and prerogative which only God had the right to assume.
 Man had attempted to usurp the throne of God.
 Jesus Christ alone, as the Supreme Judge, has the right to "know good and evil".

 The Hebrew noun da'ath and the Hebrew verb yada' are used as knowledge and to know respectively.